“You can always be thinner, look better!”

 Paddleboard surfing requires more stamina as the technique you must employ is a bit different and precise than what you usually do on a surfboard.
 Moreover, with regard to the wind speed and how crazy the waves are you will burn calories more.

-On average 600-700 calories per hour are burned during an hour of consistent SUP surfing.
+On a typical chest to head high day, the average respective calorie burn estimates are 600-700 calories per hour during an hour of consistent SUP surfing.
 However, do not push yourself to your limits just to burn more calories.
 That will only drain and exhaust you.

-An advanced and experienced paddler can burn up to 900 calories in an hour with intense paddleboard surfing.
+An advanced and experienced paddler can burn about twice the calories (up to 900 calories) in an hour with an intense workout while paddleboard surfing.
+Surfers call it the best cross training and it is an amazing workout.

 Calories Burned SUP Fishing